 By virtue of its status as a “targeted sport” within the British Columbia Integrated Performance System (IPS), Cycling BC is eligible to nominate selected athletes and their coaches for enhanced benefits, programs and services support through the Canadian Sport Institute and the network of regional centres in BC.

 This is referred to as “Canadian Sport Institute/PacificSport Athlete and Coach Registration,” which provides athletes at various levels with funding and resources to pursue excellence.
 The Canadian Sport Institute & PacificSport services are broken into levels, each with a slate of designated services, some of which are free and others of which are provided on a fee-for-service basis.
 Please click on the following for an outline of Athlete and Coach Programs and services.

 This level is determined by Cycling Canada’s National Talent Pool list.

 SPORT CANADA CARDING (SR1, SR2, SR, C1, D):

 Targeted cyclists and their coaches must apply to Cycling BC to be considered.
 Applications are reviewed by Cycling BC’s High Performance Manager.

 Applicants who meet the criteria outlined below are then put forward to the Canadian Sport Institute.
-Selected athletes will be notified of your selection by the Cycling BC High Performance Manager and will be provided with information on how to register with your local Canadian Sport Institute or Regional Centre.
+Selected athletes will be notified by the Cycling BC High Performance Manager and will be provided with information on how to register with their local Canadian Sport Institute or Regional Centre.